Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Turbocharging

-Turbocharging is a revolutionary technology that has transformed the performance of diesel engines.
+Turbocharging is a revolutionary that has transformed the of diesel engines.
 By using exhaust gases to drive a turbine, turbochargers can significantly increase the amount of air that is delivered to the engine.
 This allows for more fuel to be burned, resulting in a higher power output without the need for a larger engine size.
 In simple terms, turbocharging can be likened to giving an engine a boost of energy, allowing it to perform at a higher level without compromising on efficiency.

 • Turbocharging enhances the engine’s power output without increasing its size.